-3. Early blight is yellowing of the lower leaves of your plant then it goes up the plant throughout the season and you have a plant with tomatoes and vines but leaves.
+4. Early blight is yellowing of the lower leaves of your plant, then it works up the plant throughout the season and you have a plant with tomatoes and vines but leaves.
 To prevent this at planting sprinkle a hand full of Yellow whole grain corn mill around each plant.
 The Yellow whole grain corn mill has a beneficial Bactria in it that fits the early blight. (all soil has blight it is part of all soil) Also mulch – such as dried grass clippings, fall leaves, straw and or shredded paper as 3 or 4 inches.
 Mulch to prevent soil from splashing up on the tomatoes.
 That splashing up of the soil is what cause the blight We would still recommend putting whole grain corn meal around as a preventative measure.
 Also through out the season keep the bottom 6 to 8 inches of trimmed to keep splash up from getting on the leaves just leave the stalk.

-4. Spider mites: An early sign of infestation includes yellow spotting on the top side of the leaves and crusty undersides covered with webbing.
+5. Spider mites: An early sign of infestation includes yellow spotting on the top side of the leaves and crusty undersides covered with webbing.
 To prevent this use liquid sea weed.
 Mix 1 gallon of water with 2 tablespoons of Liquid Sea weed and spray every 2 to 3 weeks throughout the growing season.
 This does not kill the spider mites, it toughens the leaves and the mites move on and won’t affect the plant.
-Another optional is to also add 1 tablespoon of molasses to the mix.
-The molasses is to stimulate the good bacteria.